 Radio interview source: Jesse Lyons, Extension Poultry Specialist, University of Missouri

-As daylight gets shorter, hens tend to stop laying eggs.
+As the hours of daylight decrease in the fall, hens tend to stop laying eggs.
 However, if you keep the chickens comfy with light and warmth, they'll reward you with more eggs.

-Many hens stop or slow down egg production during the winter.
+Many hens stop or slow down egg production during the fall and winter.
 The lack of daylight and cooler temperatures tell their bodies to rest.